ergo720/nxbx/README.md

-# Nxbx - XBE launcher
+# Nxbx - XBE / XISO launcher

-Nxbx is a software to start executing XBE (original xbox executable) programs.
+Nxbx is a software to start executing XBE (original xbox executable) programs or to launch XISO images (original xbox iso).
 To do this, it uses [lib86cpu](https://github.com/ergo720/lib86cpu), a cpu emulation library, and [nboxkrnl](https://github.com/ergo720/nboxkrnl), a re-implementation of the kernel of the original xbox.\
 **NOTE: It doesn't run any games right now.**\
 The only supported architecture is x86-64.